 The three course of the disease are

-Shakha (peripheral system) – diseases afflicting the 7 dhatus (lymph, blood, muscles, fat, bone, marrow and reproductive system)
+Shakha (peripheral system) – diseases afflicting the 7 dhatus (lymph, blood, muscles, fat, bone, marrow and reproductive system).
+They are also called as Bahya roga marga (peripheral system)

 Diseases afflicting this path –

-Ganda (goiter), Pidaka (pimple), Alaji (boil), Apachi (scrofula), Charmakeela (wart), Adhimamsa (granuloma), Mashaka (moles), Kushta (skin diseases) and Vyanga (freckles), Visarpa (herpes), Shvayathu (oedema), Gulma (abdominal tumour), Arshas (piles) and Vidradhi (abscess)
+Ganda (goitre), Pidaka (pimple), Alaji (boil), Apachi (scrofula), Charmakeela (wart), Adhimamsa (granuloma), Mashaka (moles), Kushta (skin diseases) and Vyanga (freckles), Visarpa (herpes), Shvayathu (oedema), Gulma (abdominal tumour), Arshas (piles) and Vidradhi (abscess)

 Marmasthisandhi (vital organs and joints of bones), – diseases involving vital organs (marmas) like Basti – bladder, heart, bone joints and related tendons and ligaments etc